carriejv/technician/README.md

 ### Editing Existing Sources

 If you want to change the priority or cache policy of a previously set source, you can simply pass it back in to `setSource()` with the new config.
-You can also `deleteSource()` to remove it completely.
+You can also `unsetSource()` to remove it completely.

 Sources are managed by reference.
 The exact `ConfigSource` passed in at creation should be passed in to edit or delete it.

-## Synchronous Options

-`TechnicianSync` is provided by this package for use with synchronous code. `TechnicianSync` can only use synchronous sources (`ConfigSource`) and interpreters (`InterpreterSync`).
-This is not the recommended approach to using Technician, but is provided for compatability with purely sync code.

-`Technician` may utilize sync-only sources and interpreters, but `TechnicianSync` cannot use async components.
-A single config source may, however, implement both `ConfigSource` and `ConfigSource` to provide methods of accessing config data to both variants of Technician.

-`TechnicianSync`'s API is otherwise identical to `Technician`.
+For these purposes, a source and the same source wrapped in middleware are also different.

 ## Contributions